cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Continue GUI Context tests in new series
- - Excel updates for links - currently fails with no slug
  - Points:
   - Setup RSS Feed
   - Generated Html - need details included and default styled
   - Related Content
   - Bracket Code
   - Importing a new Point From Excel gives an unhelpful change message
- - Look at Canon Canon in the imports - clean up Pointless waymarks and look at logic in the Photo Metadata code
  - Text to Speech:
    - Cancellation
    - in Update Notes